jerrypnz/major-mode-hydra.el/README.md

 characters](https://en.wikipedia.org/wiki/Box-drawing_character) are
 recommended.

+#### Add an invisible hydra head for quitting

+You can set `major-mode-hydra-invisible-quit-key` to a key sequence which can be used for quitting the hydra.
+This key doesn't show up in the docstring.
+The key being used is not allowed in `major-mode-hydra-bind`, otherwise there can be conflicts.

 #### Add title to the hydra

 You can add a title to the major mode hydra by setting